Keirua/smslists/README.md

 =============================

 SMS Lists is an SMS-based classifieds system designed for communities with limited internet access.
-Listings are limited to 140 characters.
+Listings are capped at 140 characters.
 To learn more, visit WorldDev.io.

 Overview